-- (i) An obvious step to take was to drop afflicted ($\bar{a}rta$) and wrathful (raudra) $dhy\bar{a}na$ from the canonical classification, and retain only pious (dharmya) and pure ($\acute{s}ukla$) $dhy\bar{a}na$.
-This is done in Vīrasena's Dhavalā on Ṣaṭkhaṇḍāgama sūtra 5.4.26 (XIII, pp. 70-88).
-Another interesting feature of the description in the Dhavalā is that the only difference between pious and pure meditation is stated to lie in the duration: short in the former, long in the latter (pp. 74-75).
-It is of course needless to point out that nothing in the canonical description of these two forms of meditation warrants such an idea. - (ii) An extension of the canonical description are the four types of dhyāna called pindastha, padastha, rūpastha and rūpātīta.
-They are often looked upon as belonging under the fourth manifestation of dharmya dhyāna, 'examination of forms' (samsthānavicaya).
+(ii) An extension of the canonical description are the four types of dhyāna called pindastha, padastha, rūpastha and rūpātīta.
+They are then looked upon as belonging under the fourth manifestation of 'pious meditation': 'examination of forms' (samsthānavicaya).
 They are mentioned in a number of works, among them Yogīndudeva's Yogasāra (v.
 98) and Śubhacandra's Jñānārnava (ch.
 37-40).
-The lengthy description of these forms of meditation in the Jñānārnava shows that they consist in visualizing objects and mantras inside and outside the body; the $r\bar{u}p\bar{a}t\bar{t}ta$ meditation, more in particular, has as [156] object 'the highest self' (paramātman) which consists of consciousness and bliss (cidanandamaya) and is without form (amūrta).
-The suspicion of influence from similar forms of Hindu meditation seems justified.
-We find the same four kinds of meditation mentioned and comparably described in a number of texts, among them the Kubjikāmata Tantra ch.
-17-19, the Mālinīvijayottara Tantra ch.
+The lengthy description of these forms of meditation in the Jñānārnava shows that they consist in visualizing objects and mantras inside and outside the body; the $r\bar{u}p\bar{a}t\bar{t}ta$ meditation, more in particular, has as object 'the highest self' (paramātman) which consists of consciousness and bliss (cidānandamaya) and is without form (amūrta).
+Since these are not notions we find in early Jainism, but which are common in many forms of Hinduism, suspicion of influence from similar forms of Hindu meditation seems justified.
+We do indeed find the same four kinds of meditation mentioned and comparably described in a number of Hindu texts, among them the Kubjikāmata Tantra ch.
+17-19, the Mālinīvijavottara Tantra ch.
 2 and 19, Abhinavagupta's Tantrāloka 10.241 f., the Navacakreśvara Tantra (Mahāprajña, 1978: 9) and the Gurugītā (vv.
-119 f.).
-Note that by adopting these forms of meditation the Jainas could interpret dharmya dhyāna as a form of real 'meditation', not of 'thinking' (see section 1 above). - (iii) A far more drastic departure from the scriptures is made by Haribhadra in his Yogadṛṣṭisamuccaya.
-Haribhadra does not deny that what he writes goes beyond the scriptures:8 - v.
-5: This [kind of Yoga] called '[Yoga of] competence' is best; its means have been indicated in the scriptures [but] its range goes beyond them in matters of detail because of the abundance of energy.
+119 f.).12 Note that by adopting these forms of meditation the Jainas could interpret dharmya dhyāna as a form of real 'meditation', not of 'thinking'.

+(iii) A far more drastic departure from the scriptures is made by Haribhadra in his Yogadrstisamuccaya.
+Haribhadra does not deny that what he writes goes beyond the scriptures:13 v.
+5: This [kind of Yoga] called '[Yoga of] competence' is best; its means have been indicated in the scriptures [but] its range goes beyond them in matters of detail because of the abundance of energy. v.
+6: The precise causes leading to the state called siddhi are not in their totality correctly understood by the Yogins from the scriptures alone.